mgpauly1458/raft-engineering-challenge/README.md

 3. PostgreSQL Database

 ### LLM Chat Context Processing / Persistent Storage
 This app works a lot like ChatGPT, where the user has a chat box with the LLM and can interact back and forth with persistent storage of conversations.
+The 'Reset' button clears the frontend and backend and resets everything.

 #### Deployment / CI/CD
 This is perhaps the most satisfying part of the application.
 Google Cloud run has direct access to your github repo through the github API (authenticated through OAuth on GCP).
 A trigger and build process is automatically created when you create a Cloud Run service, which is designed to pull the repo, build, and deploy the application with extremely minimal configuration.
 All I did was create the service, loginto Github on Google Cloud Run, show it what repo I'm using for this project, show it where the Dockerfile is, and it handles the rest.
 This build process is automatically triggered anytime 'main' is pushed to on the repo, streamlining CI/CD.